SunnyHaze/CASIA2.0-Corrected-Groundtruth/README.md

 ## Intro
 CASIA 2.0 is a dataset for Image Tampering Detection Evaluation, which was published by Jing Dong et al in 2013.
 However, this dataset is **lack of the groundtruth images** comparing to other Image Tampering Detection Datasets.

 To soleving the problem, Nam Thanh Pham et al. generated the corresponding Groundtruth in a 2019 paper contributed it to Github.
-This publicly available groundtruth has gained wide distribution in data science platforms such as kaggle
+This publicly available groundtruth has gained wide distribution in data science platforms such as kaggle([Link](https://www.kaggle.com/datasets/divg07/casia-20-image-tampering-detection-dataset)).
 > Nam Thanh Pham et al. also corrected some mistakes in naming the files of the origianl CAISA 2.0 Dataset.
 ## Noisy Labels in wide spread groundtruth
 However, when we doing experiments base on CASIA 2.0 datasets, we found that there are some<font color ="red"><b> serious noises</b></font> in groundtruth such as :